emanuelecaurio/Xunit.SkippableFact_ForcePass/docfx/docs/getting-started.md

 ## Usage

-Always use the @Xunit.SkippableFactAttribute or @Xunit.SkippableTheoryAttribute on test methods that you want to potentially skip for.
+Always use the @Xunit.SkippableFactFPAttribute or @Xunit.SkippableTheoryFPAttribute on test methods that you want to potentially skip for.

 ### Conditional runtime skipping